 Where to sleep?
 Grand Hotel Ma & Ma and Santo Stefano Clubviaggi Resort

 3) Chia beach

-Dominated by the homonym tower (Parco Torre Chia), visible by all its beaches, Chia owes its popularity to the transparency of its waters, which bathe the coast of Chia for about6 Km.
+Dominated by the homonym tower, visible by all its beaches, Chia owes its popularity to the transparency of its waters, which bathe the coast of Chia for about6 Km.
 In Chia area you can also visit the archaeological site of Nora, of punic origins, considered the most ancient village of Sardinia.
 Chia area reaches Capo Spartivento, the second most southern point of Sardinia, where is located the spectacular Faro di Capo Spartivento, a lighthouse – still working - turned into luxury Guesthouse.

 Where to sleep?
 Chia Laguna, Hotel Aquadulci and Faro Capo Spartivento

 The Gulf of Orosei, in central-eastern Sardinia is one of the most beautiful spot in Sardinia.
 Famous for the Bue Marino Caves, made of stalactites and stalagmites that reflects in the water giving us amazing trick of the light.
 There are some countries along the coast known for their gastronomic products, handicrafts and archaeological areas such as Tiscali and Serra Orrios, the karst area called Supramonte, the forests of Suttaterra and Ghivine on the sea slopes of Supramonte; the Cedrino river; the canyon of Su Gorroppu , the deepest one in Sardinia and one of the deepest in Europe, finally you can enjoy a spectacular seascape (Cala Mariolu, Cala Sisine, Cala Goloritzè, Cala Biriola, Cala Fuili, Cala Luna).

 Where to sleep?
 Hotel Nascar and Lanthia Resort (Santa Maria Navarrese)